 What happens at a celebrant wedding?

 The ceremony will have your personalities stamped all over it.
 It might be quiet and romantic, or boisterous and full of laughter.
-There won’t be anything fake or boring about it; everything will mean something to you, so it will be genuine.
+There won’t be anything fake or boring about it; everything will mean something special to you.

 If you have different nationalities, faiths, family or cultural traditions, these too can be woven into your ceremony.

 Can we combine our civil and celebrant ceremonies?

 It may be possible.
 Each registration district has its own guidelines.
-We are lucky in Dorset to be forward-looking in this regard.
-Anyway, it’s definitely worth asking the question.
+It’s always worth asking the question.

 How long is a celebrant wedding ceremony?